Welcome to the New York Divinity School Photographs of the New York Divinity School and New York City.

 Only 20% of evangelical ministers in New York area have any accredited seminary training, and only 6% have seminary degrees.
 Most evangelical ministers have been trained at the more than 100 unaccredited Bible institutes in the City, but these institutes are not meeting the present need.

-A multi-ethnic Board incorporated the New York Evangelical Seminary Fund (NYES) with the mission: “As you go, disciple all ethnic peoples…teaching them all that I have commanded.
+A multi-ethnic Board incorporated as the New York Evangelical Seminary Fund (NYES) with the mission: “As you go, disciple all ethnic peoples…teaching them all that I have commanded.
 And look!
 I am with you every day until the completion of the age.”
+(Matthew 28:19-20)

 Vision and Prayer

-• NYES will grow in its service to God by training all ethnic peoples in excellent Biblical knowledge, evangelism, ministry skills, and theology.
+• NYDS will grow in its service to God by training all ethnic peoples in excellent Biblical knowledge, evangelism, ministry skills, and theology.

-• NYES will continue to work closely with Churches and ministries to serve them in their true needs.
+• NYDS will continue to work closely with Churches and ministries to serve them in their true needs.

 Web design by Tor de Vries., with web hosting provided by Arrow Bay Internet Services.